martinmcconnell/fyp-doc/notes.md

 - Implement a peer review process in the contract, which allows reviewers to evaluate the papers and provide feedback and ratings.
 This could be done using a voting system, where reviewers cast their votes on the quality and relevance of the papers.

-- Integrate the contract with a decentralized storage solution, such as IPFS (Interplanetary File System), to store and distribute the papers in a decentralized and secure manner.
+- Integrate the contract with a decentralised storage solution, such as IPFS (Interplanetary File System), to store and distribute the papers in a decentralised and secure manner.

 - Provide a user-friendly interface, such as a web application or mobile app, that allows researchers to submit their papers to the journal and track the progress of the peer review process.

 - Promote the journal and its benefits to the scientific community, and encourage researchers to submit their papers and participate in the peer review process.

-Creating a scientific journal on the Ethereum blockchain using smart contracts in peer review would provide a decentralized, secure, and transparent platform for publishing and reviewing scientific papers.
+Creating a scientific journal on the Ethereum blockchain using smart contracts in peer review would provide a decentralised, secure, and transparent platform for publishing and reviewing scientific papers.
 It could help to improve the efficiency and quality of the peer review process, and provide new opportunities for collaboration and dissemination of scientific knowledge.

 ## Development cycle?

 ### Use Case Diagram